blues/app-accelerators/31-temperature-and-smoke-detector/README.md

 ## Temperature Monitoring and Smoke Alerting Behavior

 The firmware periodically monitors temperature and gas concentrations, and posts events with this information.
 Regular monitoring events are not synced immediately to Notehub, and will be delivered as often as the Notecard is configured to sync with Notehub via the [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) request.
-This value is configure with the `MQ2_SYNC_PERIOD` define in the file [`./firmware/main.cpp`](./firmware/main.cpp)
+You can configure this value with the `MQ2_SYNC_PERIOD` defined in the file [`./firmware/main.cpp`](./firmware/main.cpp)

 Temperature and Gas measurements are posted to the Notefile `mq2.qo`.
 An event has these properties: